Fermionic S-matrix and cosmological correlators: T-violation at O(H): The emiT Experiment and Lower Bounds on T-Violations

 where the term with dimensionless coefficient $D$ is the term that is odd under time reversal ($\vec{\hat{j}}$ is the unit vector directed along the neutron polarization).
 The goal of the emiT experiment was to measure this T-violation in beta decay, and the current upper bound on $D$ is of the order of $10^{-5}$.
 The coefficient $B$ in our case is unity.
 Our findings in $O(H^0)$ agree with \cite{jackson}.

 As such terms are also present in the $|\mathcal{M}|^2$ in de Sitter, we could extract a similar kind of $D$ here as well.
 In our case, we will find that the analogous $D$-terms are somewhat different.
-One major difference in terms of experimental setup is that in the analysis that goes in \cite{jackson, emit}, the neutron is at rest, but in our case it has to be moving with respect to the co-moving frame in order to show up any corrections.
-As boost is no longer a symmetry, we have inequivalent frames.
+One major difference in terms of experimental setup is that in the analysis that goes in \cite{jackson, emit}, the neutron is at rest, but in our case, it has to be moving with respect to the co-moving frame in order to show up any corrections.
+As boost is no longer a symmetry, we have inequivalent frames\footnote{It should be possible to constrain the matrix elements as a consequence of boost symmetry; we leave this as a future direction to explore.}.
 We use the analysis done in section (\ref{4-fermi}) and eq. (\ref{eq:polarized_M2_fermi}) to write down the matrix the expression for the $|\mathcal{M}|^2$ for polarized beta decay, which is given by

 Here $\Delta\omega=\omega_1-\omega_2-\omega_3-\omega_4$.
 We can see that both energy-conserving and violating terms will contribute to the value of $D$.
 To get the differential cross section, we have to integrate over the phase space.
 Integration over $\vec{p_2}$ can be done using three momentum-conserving delta function, which implies $\vec{p_2} = \vec{p_1} - \vec{p_3}-\vec{p_4}$.
 Therefore,